About Hodgkin lymphoma (HL)

 There are two types of lymphoma.
 One is called Hodgkin and the other is non-Hodgkin lymphoma.
 The difference between the two types depends on the appearance of the lymphoma cells under the microscope.
 Most lymphomas are non-Hodgkin lymphomas.
 The information here is only about Hodgkin lymphoma.
 Please see the section on non-Hodgkin lymphoma for information about that cancer.

-There were 107 cases of Hodgkin lymphoma diagnosed in Ireland in 2007.
+In 2017 it was estimated that 146 people in Ireland are diagnosed with Hodgkin lymphoma each year.
 The treatment for Hodgkin lymphoma is very successful, even if it has spread to other areas in the body.